tnat1031/pandoc_resume/markdown/resume.md

 ----

->  I am an experienced computational biologist/bioinformatician and team leader seeking an opportunity to advance biomedical research.
+>  I am an experienced computational biologist/bioinformatician/data engineer and team leader seeking an opportunity to advance biomedical research.

 ----